Kung Pao Tofu is a zesty meatless meal that goes way beyond your favorite take-out dish!

 Perk up your ears, everybody— this next recipe in my Take Out at Home series is a winner.
-It got a big thumbs up from my husband and he specifically wanted me to tell you that.
-I’ve been after him for years to join me in cutting down on meat, but I couldn’t convince him with my vegetarian dinners.
-The strange thing is, he does love tofu, and it was me who was holding out on that.
-It took me a while to come around.
-I don’t know if it was the idea of bean curd, or the texture, or what, but I was suspicious and avoided it for the longest time.
+It got a big thumbs up from my husband, and I’ve been after him for years to join me in cutting down on meat, but I couldn’t convince him with my vegetarian dinners.
 With this gutsy Kung Pao Tofu and my SPICY TOFU PAD THAI we now have a couple of really special meatless meals that we both agree on.
 If you are trying to cut down on animal protein I hope you’ll try this.
 If you are already a tofu lover, this is a great recipe for your files.

 I think everybody knows it’s so important to limit our meat eating, but some of us have a harder time than others letting go.
 I love vegetables and I’m happy with a plate of them for dinner any time, but my husband literally can’t conceive of dinner without some kind of meat.
 Over the years the only two things that will lure him away from meat are tofu and mushrooms.
 They both have a ‘meaty’ texture and can be real godsends if you’re looking for ways to eat meatless meals, even once or twice a week.